JJ-Cham/A5handout/README.md

 ## Basic Information

-Group Member Name(s):
+Group Member Name(s): N/A

-Other collaborators you worked with, including TAs (and feel free to give a shoutout to anyone who was particularly helpful):
+Other collaborators you worked with, including TAs (and feel free to give a shoutout to anyone who was particularly helpful): N/A

-Any references used besides JavaDoc and course materials:
+Any references used besides JavaDoc and course materials: Chatgpt to fix my not enough tokens error

 ## Reflection

-Reflection on your experience with this assignment:
+Reflection on your experience with this assignment: I enjoyed seeing the assignment actually work after compiling and running postfix.
+Infix was a bit difficult for me to put together because of the going from postfix to infix.
+I liked thinking about how to implement phase 4 with precedence and the exponent.

 Any questions you still have?
+N/A